leo-leesco/fun/README.md

 ## <a name="project">Programming Project</a>

 Programming is an important part of the course.
-We give a mandatory programming project (around the end of October) which must be completed roughly by the end of January.
+We give a mandatory programming project (**expected mid-December**) which must be completed roughly by mid-February.
 The programming project counts for about a third of the final grade.

 <!--